 Our stimulating degree courses are delivered by our team of academics, technical demonstrators and invited experts who together deliver excellence in teaching.
 You’ll learn from real industry professionals, to ensure your future success in the fast-paced creative industries.

-Mel’s skills and experience are consolidated in her role as Principal Lecturer on the BA (Hons) Illustration programme at Arts University Plymouth, having long since decided that working alongside the next generation of Illustrators & Image-makers was exactly where she wanted to be.
-As the Illustration provision at Arts University Plymouth has grown from strength to strength, Mel has built a team of dedicated staff to help shape the identity and curriculum of the programme and deliver a high quality HE experience to our undergraduates.
+Mel’s skills and experience are consolidated in her role as Assistant Dean and Principal Lecturer, having long since decided that working alongside the next generation of designers and creatives was exactly where she wanted to be.
+Previously course leader for BA (Hons) Illustration, Mel built a team of dedicated staff to help shape the identity and curriculum of the course, and the Illustration provision at Arts University Plymouth grew from strength to strength

 Tim is a video artist based in Plymouth, and one-half of the audio/ visual/performative duo ‘Got any rice’.
 His audio/visual and performative works have been exhibited at Plymouth Arts Centre, University of Plymouth, The Gallery (Plymouth), ‘PL:ay’ festival (Plymouth), Permanent Gallery (Brighton).